CarlWebster/Parallels-RAS-V19.3-20.x-21.x-Doc-Script/RAS_Inventory_V4_0_Signed.txt

 					#yes we do, get the default settings for the Site
 					#use the Site default settings

-					#Template technology settings do not include UPD, only FSLogix
+					#VDI host pool settings do not include UPD, only FSLogix
 					$VDIPoolDefaults = Get-RASVDIDefaultSettings -SiteId $Site.Id -EA 0 4>$Null

 					If($? -and $Null -ne $VDIPoolDefaults)